StuPro-TOSCAna/cloudformation-builder/README.md

 ```

 Example is taken from [test](/src/test/java/com/scaleset/cfbuilder/TemplateTest.java).
-See `/src/test/java/com/scaleset/cfbuilder/` for more tests that you can take as examples.
+See `/src/test/java/com/scaleset/cfbuilder/` for more tests containing examples that you can use.

 ## Contributing
 See our [contribution guidelines](CONTRIBUTING.md) for detailed information on how to contribute to the cloudformation-builder.